nickrallison/obs-std/test_vaults/reference_linked_noself/inductor_current_voltage_equation.md

 ---
 # Inductor Current [[Voltage|Voltage]] Equation

 An inductor is a passive electrical component that stores energy in its magnetic field.
-The current-voltage relationship in an inductor is described by [[Faraday's Law.md|Faraday's law]] of electromagnetic induction, which states that the induced electromotive force (EMF) in any closed circuit is equal to the rate of change of the magnetic flux through the circuit.
+The current-voltage relationship in an inductor is described by [[Faraday's Law.md|Faraday's law]] of electromagnetic [[induction_proofs.md|induction]], which states that the induced electromotive force (EMF) in any closed circuit is equal to the rate of change of the magnetic flux through the circuit.
 **
 The [[Voltage|voltage]] across an inductor $L$ is directly proportional to the rate of change of current through it.
 This relationship is mathematically represented as: